tgorman31/tgorman31/README.md

 Other Ideas:
  - [ ] Running safety app matching runners with training buddies
  - [ ] Live streaming app for DJ's to stream music direct to party's
+ - [ ] Asset and Project Management SaaS with BIM functionality

 **tgorman31/tgorman31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.